InvasiveH8ter/NASDM/README.md

 # Step 2) Install Anaconda (or other Python package management software)

-## Download the latest version of Conda: https://www.anaconda.com/products/distribution
+## Download and install the latest version of Conda: https://www.anaconda.com/products/distribution

-## Run setup file from download folder

 ----